linode/docs/docs/guides/kubernetes/how-to-migrate-from-k8s-alpha-to-terraform/index.md

 modified_by:
   name: Linode
 image: MigratingFromk8s-alphaCLItoTerraform.png
-h1_title: "How to Migrate From k8s-alpha CLI to Terraform"
+title: "How to Migrate from k8s-alpha CLI to Terraform"
-title: "Migrating From k8s-alpha CLI to Terraform"
+h1_title: "Migrating from k8s-alpha CLI to Terraform"
 enable_h1: true
 contributor:
   name: Linode